MSDeploy Sample Custom Provider to sync MySql databases(dbFullMySql).

 Overview

-In the recent RC version of MSDeploy, we shipped the dbMySql provider.
+In the RC version of MSDeploy, we shipped the dbMySql provider.
 The dbMySql povider can be used to sync a MySql script to a database.
 It cannot be used for initial deployment of a MySql database to an empty database or dumping a MySql database to a script file like the dbFullSql provider.
 In the RC version, we have the capability to add custom providers that can perform certain specific tasks for you.
 I wrote a custom provider (dbFullMySql) with help from the MSDeploy dev team, that extends MSDeploy functionality and can approximately mimic the basic functionality of the MSDeploy SQL Database provider functionality, i.e.

 1. It can be used for initial deployment of a MySql database to a specified destination database.